The Classical Association of

 CAV News Submissions

 We are currently finalizing the latest edition of the CAV News.
-All submissions for the newsletter should now be sent to email@example.com.
-Remember, the deadline for the Spring 2015 newsletter is March 1st.
+All submissions for the newsletter should now be sent to firstname.lastname@example.org.
+Remember, the deadline for the Summer 2015 newsletter is May 1st.

 Do you know a colleague who received an award?
 Have you been honored recently?